 Southwestern British Columbia is one of the most seismically active regions in Canada.
 A large magnitude earthquake in the Metro Vancouver area has the potential to cause significant damage and loss.
 Intense shaking from an earthquake can cause a range of related ground deformation hazards, including liquefaction of water-saturated soils and seismically induced landslides along steep unstable slopes.
 The extent to which seismic waves can be amplified or dampened depends on the underlying geology the seismic waves travel through.
 Most of Metro Vancouver is built on a deep basin of sedimentary material.
 When seismic waves travel through the basin, shaking can either be prolonged and intensified or dampened.
 To date, comprehensive mapping that takes into account the sedimentary basin effect and local geological site conditions has not been completed to identify those areas that may be more prone to earthquake hazards.
 This gap of information is critical given that the Metro Vancouver region is projected to increase its population by one million by 2040.
 With a comprehensive understanding of the seismic hazards, the impacts from an earthquake in the region could be significantly reduced through mitigation.

-The Institute for Catastrophic Loss Reduction (ICLR) and the University of Western Ontario with support from Emergency Management British Columbia (EMBC) are working together to generate comprehensive earthquake hazard maps for the Metro Vancouver region of British Columbia.
+The Institute for Catastrophic Loss Reduction (ICLR) and the University of Western Ontario with support from the British Columbia (BC) Ministry of Emergency Management and Climate Readiness (EMCR) are working together to generate comprehensive earthquake hazard maps for the Metro Vancouver region of British Columbia.

 - Earthquake Shaking Hazard (Amplification, Basin Effects, Site Class, Site Period)